mozilla-services/docs/source/keyexchange/user-flow.rst

 There are two possible scenarios when pairing two devices.
 In the simplest case, one of the devices is already connected to Sync.
 This is the only scenario considered in **v1/v2**.
-In other other scenario, none of the devices are connected to Sync and the user has to connect to or create a Sync account on one of them after the pairing.
+In other other scenario, none of the devices are connected to Sync and the user must connect to or create a Sync account on one of them after the pairing.
 This scenario is new in **v3**.

-For the sake of this document, "Mobile" refers to the a mobile device or a desktop computer and "Desktop" refers to a desktop computer.
+For the sake of this document, "Mobile" refers to a mobile device or a desktop computer, and "Desktop" refers to a desktop computer.

 1. User chooses "Pair Device" on Mobile.
 2. Mobile displays a setup key that contains both the initial secret and a channel ID.
-3. On Desktop, user chooses "Pair Device" according to the instructions displayed on Device.
+3. On Desktop, user chooses "Pair Device" according to the instructions displayed on the device.
 4. Mobile and Desktop exchange messages to build the secure channel
 5. Once the channel has been established and Mobile and Desktop are "paired", the user creates a Sync account on Desktop and Desktop uploads its data to the server during the first sync.
 This step is not present in v1/v2 of this flow.
-It can be omitted if the user already has an account, of course.
+It can be omitted if the user already has an account.
-6. Desktop transmits the Sync account credentials (username, password, Sync Key) to Mobiel via the channel.
+6. Desktop transmits the Sync account credentials (username, password, Sync Key) to Mobile via the channel.
 7. Mobile completes setup and starts syncing.

 Overview
 ========

-- Mobile and Desktop complete the two roundtrips of J-PAKE messages to agree upon a strong secret K
+- Mobile and Desktop complete the two roundtrips of J-PAKE messages to agree upon a strong secret K.
-- A 256 bit key is derived from K using HMAC-SHA256 using a fixed extraction key.
+- A 256-bit key is derived from K using HMAC-SHA256 using a fixed extraction key.
-- The encryption and HMAC keys are derived from that 256 bit key using HMAC-SHA256.
+- The encryption and HMAC keys are derived from that 256-bit key using HMAC-SHA256.
 - To establish the pairing, Mobile encrypts the known message "0123456789ABCDEF" with the AES key and uploads it.
-Desktop verifies that it has the same key by encrypting the known message with the key Desktop derived.
+Desktop verifies that it has the same key by encrypting the known message with the key that Desktop derived.
-- To exchange credentials after a successful pairing and possibly account creation on Desktop,
+- To exchange credentials after a successful pairing and possibly account creation on Desktop:

   - Desktop encrypts the credentials with the encryption key and uploads the encrypted credentials in turn, adding a HMAC-SHA256 hash of the ciphertext (using the HMAC key).
   - Mobile verifies the ciphertext against the HMAC-SHA256 hash.
 If successful, Mobile decrypts ciphertext and applies credentials
-  - Mobile beings sync
+  - At this point, Mobile can begin synchronizing.

 ::